Activities and experiences in Menorca | SweetMenorca

-What to Consider When Travelling to Menorca?
+What to Consider When Traveling to Menorca?

 Menorca, one of the jewels of the Mediterranean, is a destination that combines natural beauty, history and culture.
 If you are planning a visit to this wonderful island, here are some essential tips to help you make the most of your experience.

-1. Best Time to Visit
+Best Time to Visit

 • Spring (May and June): Landscapes are blooming, temperatures are pleasant and there are fewer tourists.